 After coming across these excellently detailed photos of Severalls my interest was renewed and I began to investigate more of what happened there.
 I did request a site visit of Severalls in 2009 but was refused.

-Severalls Hospital (then called ‘Severalls Mental Hospital’ or ‘Severalls Lunatic Asylum) was build on a 1,300 acre site which held numerous buildings.
+Severalls Hospital (then called ‘Severalls Mental Hospital’ or ‘Severalls Lunatic Asylum’) was built on a 1300-acre site which held numerous buildings.
 It opened in May 1913 and up to 2,000 patients were accommodated.
 Patients and staff were originally separated by gender.

 The site was constructed using Echelon Asylum Architecture; pavilion blocks with large corridors interconnecting the buildings to prevent staff and patients ever needing to go outside.
 It was an impressive site as the aerial photograph shows.
 However, it is now abandoned and awaiting development for private dwellings.
 The buildings which remain have suffered vandalism and are in a very poor state of repair awaiting demolition.